POPULAR CATEGORIES

 In December of 2013, Dogecoin was birthed as a joke by software engineers Billy Markus and Jackson Palmer, who created it from scribbles of a Shiba Inu dog saying phrases like “so crypto” and “much wow.”
 These in themselves were memes at the time.

-Tipping creators on Reddit, sponsoring Jamaican bobsledders in the 2014 Olympics, and even charity drives were done by the early adopters with Dogecoin, and these events further fueled the interest in cryptocurrency.
+Donating to creators on Reddit, funding Jamaican bobsledders to compete in the 2014 Winter Olympics, and even charity campaigns were accomplished through the early adopters using Dogecoin, and these activities continued to drive the popularity of cryptocurrency.

 Unlike any other crypto, the community-like setting that Dogecoin offered was what set it apart.
 Its rise fueled by internet culture made it an ideal representation for the chaotic, viral, and community-driven prowess of the internet.